SmithEcophysLab/ecosys_modeling_sprin2025/class_model/modules/kelley_module/log.md

 # log.md
 Weekly log file for tracking updates to kelley_module

-## 2025/03/25
+## 2025/04/01
 1. what is the current state of your module?
 Kyker-Snowman road map?
     - Assess process, looking at exisitng models + improving understanding of the process mechanisms

 2. what papers have you been reading to refine your module?
     - Mollier, A., de Willigen, P., Heinen, M., Morel, C., Schneider, A., & Pellerin, S. (2008).
 A two-dimensional simulation model of phosphorus uptake including crop growth and P-response.
 Ecological Modelling, 210(4), 453–464.

     - Wang, Y. P., Law, R. M., & Pak, B. (2010).
 A global model of carbon, nitrogen and phosphorus cycles for the terrestrial biosphere.
 Biogeosciences, 7(7), 2261–2282. https://doi.org/10.5194/bg-7-2261-2010

 3. what are your goals for the upcoming week?
-    - Improve the formulas going in, mainly just trying to understand what I is "ideal" to incorporate into my modual and how feasable that is for my level of skill.
+    - Improve the formulas going in, mainly just trying to understand what is "ideal" to incorporate and how feasable it is.

 4. where do you need help from nick?
     - When is the best time to separate out functions/ calculations from your module.